amitofsk/dandy/docs/Dandy483.md

 ### 3.4 Download the DANDY library.
 The next step is to download the DANDY library from github.
 Github is a website that hosts tons of open source software projects.
 <br><br>
 This step requires Git.
 Git comes with Linux, but requires separate installation with Windows.
-On Windows, donwload and install it from [Git's website](https://git-scm.com).
-Once you install it, open a GitBash terminal.
+On Windows, open the gitbash terminal.
+Git is also available in AppsAnywhere.
 <br><br>
 Change to the directory that you want work in.
 Then, use the following command in the terminal to download the DANDY repository from github.
  ```python
  git clone https://github.com/amitofsk/dandy.git
  ```

+Alternatively, the DANDY library is available as a zip file in Moodle.

 ### 3.5 Install the Mu IDE or the Arduino IDE
 In addition to writing Python code for the computer using the IDLE IDE, we will also be writing code for the microcontroller.
 In this step, we will download the IDE used for programming the microcontroller.